 To best serve you, Byron Financial Services has three offices that have full or part-time representatives.

 - Byron: At Byron Bank (815-234-4075)

 - Oregon: Corner of Highways 2 and 64/101 N. 4th St. (815-732-1528)

 - Poplar Grove: 11159 Hwy 76-IL Rt.
 76 and Waco Way (815-299-8623)

 This information is not intended to be a substitute for specific individualized legal advice.
 We suggest that you discuss your specific situation with a qualified legal advisor.

-The LPL Financial registered representative associated with this site may only discuss and/or transact securities business with residents of the following states: AL, AR, AZ, AR, CA, CO, FL, GA, IA, ID, IL, IN, KY, MI, MN, MO, NC, NV, NY, OR, SC, TX, UT, VA, VI, WA and WI.
+The LPL Financial registered representative associated with this site may only discuss and/or transact securities business with residents of the following states: AL, AR, AZ, CA, CO, FL, GA, IA, ID, IL, IN, KY, MI, MN, MO, NC, NV, NY, OR, SC, TX, UT, VA, VI, WA and WI.

 Securities offered through LPL Financial, member FINRA/SIPC.
 Insurance products offered through LPL Financial or its licensed affiliates.
 The investment products sold through LPL Financial are not insured Byron Bank deposits and are not FDIC insured.
 These products are not obligations of the Byron Bank and are not endorsed, recommended or guaranteed by Byron Bank or any government agency.
 The value of the investment may fluctuate, the return on investment is not guaranteed, and loss of principle is possible.

 Check the background of this firm on FINRA's BrokerCheck